MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxeventgenerateevent.md

 ## -remarks

+An AcxEvent represents an asynchronous notification available at the driver level.
+Events can be added to AcxCircuits, AcxStreams, AcxElements and AcxPins.
+Internally they are exposed as KS events to upper layers.

 ### Example

 TBD - Is there anything we should add to this sample code from the test driver?